awei01/katsu-site-source/posts/2014-03-18-congratulations-to-our-beautiful-bride-clients-dana-alexis.md

 ---
 path: /2014/03/congratulations-to-our-beautiful-bride-clients-dana-alexis/
-title: Congratulations to Our Beautiful Bride Clients, Dana & Alexis!
+title: 'Congratulations to Our Beautiful Bride Clients, Dana & Alexis!'
+date: '2014-03-18'
 author: sam
 categories:
   - our-clients
   - style-tips
   - weddings
 tags:
   - LGBT
   - lesbian wedding
   - menswear for women
   - real customers
   - same sex wedding
   - weddings
-featuredImage: 898
+featuredImage: /uploads/2014/10/dana.jpg
 ---
 Women wearing menswear inspired fashion has always been a trend, it comes and goes every year, highlighting different aspects.
 Some designers focus on an over-sized blazer, others like the look classic look of a white button down with tailored pants, other designers don't even consider the suits and just go for the military inspired pea coats.
 For this blog post, we are showing you how two of our beautiful brides went for menswear attire for their nuptials instead of just one of them wearing a suit and the other wearing a dress.